thisnameissoclever/rs-ge-price-tracker-extension/README.md

 - **IMPROVED**: Better async/await handling for smoother performance
 - **FIXED**: All previously unwired settings are now fully functional
 - **ENHANCED**: Improved logging for better debugging and monitoring

+### ☁️ Version 1.0.2
+- **NEW**: Cross-device sync - watchlist and thresholds automatically sync across all your Chrome browsers
+- **ENHANCED**: Google account integration for seamless multi-computer access
+- **IMPROVED**: Automatic migration from local to sync storage for existing users
+- **NEW**: Add items on one device, get alerts on another - full synchronization
+- **ENHANCED**: Privacy-first sync using Chrome's built-in Google sync (no external servers)
+- **NEW**: Enhanced JSON export/import for browsers without Chrome sync (Vivaldi, Brave, Opera)
+- **IMPROVED**: One-click backup and restore functionality with detailed progress messages
+- **NEW**: Cross-browser compatibility - transfer watchlists between any Chromium browser

 ## 🛠️ Development